 Among the report’s key findings:

 Childhood obesity rates have tripled over the last three decades, with one in five kids aged 6 to 11 now obese.
-Research shows that increased snacking on unhealthy food is responsible for a significant portion of this increase.
+Research shows that increased snacking is responsible for a significant portion of this increase.